ordercloud-api/release-notes/2016/November/v32-rc.md

 ## Bug Fixes:
 - You can again list and delete security profile assignments for admin users.
 - Search results will now be accurate when listing categories using a depth parameter.
-- You can no longer assign an invalid spec to a product; you will get an error.
+- You can no longer assign an invalid spec to a product; you will get an error on assignment.